 North Road, Bideford, Devon

-century church with later additions, forming a picturesque composition in the Bideford conservation area.
-The interior is plain and contains no furnishings of particular note.
+A modest late nineteenth century church with later additions, forming a picturesque composition in the Bideford Conservation Area.

 The interior is simple with plain plastered walls, a timber dado in the nave and a scissor-braced timber roof.
 The benches and other fittings are modern.
 There is stained glass of the 1890s in the chancel and north transept.